-- Changes in the pattern and disease burden of acute viral respiratory infections before and during the COVID-19 pandemic
+- Changes in the pattern and disease burden of acute respiratory viral infections before and during the COVID-19 pandemic

 -